terisa-lau/terisa-lau.github.io/essays/smart-questions.md

 - Have they tried any changes?
 What errors did they get?

 The phrase "easy solution" is too vague which leaves a lot of specifics out.
 Because of these gaps, it results in those assisting to have to ask additional questions and make assumptions which consumes more time.
-The question resulting in a single comment asking, “What have you tried?” with a link to a page on "How to create a Minimal, Reproducible Example."
+The question resulted in a single comment asking, “What have you tried?” with a link to a page on "How to create a Minimal, Reproducible Example."

 Reference to the [question asked](https://stackoverflow.com/questions/79878957/different-display-for-doom-on-arduino).